Ask Dr. NerdLove: How Do I Get Better At Oral Sex?

 Bodies are bodies - they’re going to have smells and scents and tastes.
 But there’s a metric fuckton of massively incorrect messaging out there about what bodies should and shouldn’t smell like - especially women’s bodies.
 Women get bombarded with the message that something totally normal is actually a crime against man and God and they should be ashamed of it.
 I can all but guarantee that your ex grew up hearing endless numbers of jokes about “rank pussy” and references to dead fish, tuna, etc. Hell, there’s a literal industry born out of telling women that their vaginas should smell like a field of flowers instead of the nasty sinfulness that they were born with.

-You write, “Our mutual high school friends just reconfirmed that I was foolish to expect things to taste good down there.’
+You write, “Our mutual high school friends just reconfirmed that I was foolish to expect things to taste good down there.”
 That’s a great example of what I’m talking about: oral sex isn’t going to taste like ice cream, no matter whether you’re talking penises or vaginas, because hey, skin ain’t gonna be flavored like Americone Dream.
 This doesn’t mean it tastes or smells bad (absent medical issues, like a yeast infection) but your crotch isn’t necessarily going to smell like lilacs and taste like strawberries, either.
 So when you, presumably the first person she ever let go down on her, come back up making a Mr. Yuck face, that’s hit her straight in a massive insecurity.

 This brings us to the present and the question of: where do you go from here?
 And you have a couple options.
 There are a number of women for whom oral is no big deal or who actively don’t like it.
 If the memory of that first time is so powerful that you can’t get past it (and hey, memory-induced revulsion is a thing; I gag at Swiss rolls) then seeking them out is an option.